mattlean/lean-js-app-starter/docs/browser/developing.md

 #### Code Coverage
 Use the [`package.json`](../../package.json) script `test:coverage` to run [Istanbul](https://istanbul.js.org) to collect coverage information.
 Doing so will output the results in the terminal as well as generate `coverage/` (which is not versioned).

+### Editor Setup
+At the moment there is only [documentation on how to setup Sublime Text with this project](../sublime_text.md), but documentation for other editors is being considered.